Skip to main content

 Step 4: Give it time.

 After thoroughly applying the bleach solution to the weed, allow 24 hours for the roots to die.
 Once the 24-hour mark has passed, be sure to don your gloves once more and pull the weed out by the root to ensure it will not return.
+If the weed is still intact, repeat the removal step by re-spraying the weed and allowing an additional 24 hours to pass, followed by its final removal.

-Stephen Barnes / Shutterstock
+FotoHelin / Shutterstock

-The organic method
+The vinegar method

 If you are a parent or pet owner — or are simply looking for a more eco-friendly way to remove unwanted weeds from your property, we have another DIY solution for you to try.
-Similar to the bleach method, you will need to:
+Similar to the bleach method, you will need vinegar.

 Step 1: Gather your equipment.